-3.1.1 Is the value of the benefit below the threshold set by the De Minimis Aid Regulations?
-Yes 3.1.2 Do the General Block Exemption Regulations apply to the proposal?
-No 3.1.3 Does the proposal meet any of the following 5 State Aid criteria?
+3.3.1 Is the value of the benefit below the threshold set by the De Minimis Aid Regulations?
+Yes 3.3.2 Do the General Block Exemption Regulations apply to the proposal?
+No 3.3.3 Does the proposal meet any of the following 5 State Aid criteria?
 Where 1 or more of the criteria appears not to be met, then it is unlikely to constitute State Aid: Is the measure granted by the state or through state resources?
 Yes Does it confer an advantage to an undertaking?
 Yes Is it selective, favoring certain undertakings?
 Yes Does it distort, or have the potential to distort, competition?
 Yes Is the activity tradable between member states?
 No

-4 RISKS AND OPPORTUNITIES
+4. RISKS AND OPPORTUNITIES

-- 4.1 The risk to the Council in progressing with a lease to the Group is considered minimal.
-In the scenario of a lease, should the proposals no longer be viable, the option to relinquish the premise back to the Council and ultimately seek alternative opportunities or decommissioning could be pursued which would avoid the site incurring any future operational cost. - 4.2 Future risks remain with the Group in respect to the operational costs of utilities etc. and the obligation of repair and maintaining a building to an acceptable standard to ensure ongoing use.
+The risk to the Council in progressing with a lease to the ITC is considered minimal.
+In the scenario of a lease, should the proposals no longer be viable, the option to relinquish the premise back to the Council and ultimately seek alternative opportunities would be pursued which would mitigate against the Council incurring any future operational cost.

+Future risks remain with the ITC in respect to the operational costs of maintenance etc. and the obligation of repair and maintaining a building to an acceptable standard to ensure ongoing use.

-4.3 There are no identifiable environmental sustainability implications as a result of the proposal, as it is the intention that the condition of the premise will be maintained and improved on the basis of an operational use.
-The long lease will allow the Group to expand and continue to occupy the premise and would allow for potential external funding to be obtained, allowing for ongoing maintenance and further improvements.
+There are no identifiable environmental sustainability implications because of the proposal, as it is the intention that the condition of the Site will be maintained and improved based on an operational use.
+The long lease will allow the ITC to expand and continue to occupy the Site and would allow for potential external funding to be obtained, allowing for investment and further improvements.
 The continued use will be a positive reflection to the street scene within an established and well used area within this part of the Borough and will reduce the financial commitments of the Council.

-5 OTHER OPTIONS CONSIDERED
+5. OTHER OPTIONS CONSIDERED

-- 5.1 To do nothing would see the asset continue to be under-utilised and would not allow the Group to create a Community Hub.
+- 5.1 To do nothing would see the Site continue to be under-utilised and would not enable the ITC to take a more proactive role in managing the Site and seeking to improve it.
 The condition of the building would continue to deteriorate attracting Anti-Social Behaviour and all the repair and maintenance obligations and cost would rest with the Council.
-This would result in a negative impact to both the Group and community.
-The Group have presented a robust Business Case which demonstrates extensive social return on investment which requires a longer term lease in support of the proposal and result in a use of the site.
-It is not considered a viable option to continue to manage the site as is currently as the Council risk unnecessary and negative publicity as well as potentially being wholly liable for the site, together with all future associated expenditure including any missed opportunity of investment into or expansion of the potential use and activities. - 5.2 The freehold disposal of the site has not been considered at this time.
-A leasehold arrangement is more relevant given the wider Park and ensures the Council retains an element of control.
-This is in respect of mitigating risk in maintaining the condition of the building and in the event the proposal is no longer viable which impacts on the on-going use of the building.
-This would enable the Council to take action to seek alternative use of the site and prevent any unauthorised uses, which a freehold disposal would remove.
+This would result in a negative impact to the community.
+The ITC have presented a robust Business Case which demonstrates extensive social return on investment which requires a longer-term lease in support of the proposal and will result in a full use of the Site.
+It is not considered a viable option to improve the maintenance activities or fully manage the Site as is currently and the Council risk unnecessary and negative publicity as well as potentially being wholly liable for the Site, together with all future associated expenditure including any missed opportunity of investment into or expansion of the potential use and activities. - The freehold disposal of the site has not been considered at this time.
+A leasehold arrangement is more relevant given the use needs to continue for sport provision and as such ensures the Council retains an element of control.
+This is also in respect of mitigating risk in maintaining the Site and in the event the proposal is no longer viable, which impacts on the on-going use of the Site, the Council could take action to seek alternative use of the site and prevent any unauthorised uses, which a freehold disposal would remove.

-6 REPUTATION AND COMMUNICATIONS CONSIDERATIONS
+6. REPUTATION AND COMMUNICATIONS CONSIDERATIONS